 LCDC generally agreed to supplement the record in response to MNA’s and the city’s requests, but LCDC refused to include the city’s Urban Design Direction document in the record.

 Mr. Gelardi has petitioned the court to consider certain documents showing that the city has implemented the Middle Housing Policy of the 2035 Comprehensive Plan through the Residential Infill Project.
-The city and the LCDC have attempted to prevent the court from considering this information:
+The city and the LCDC attempted to prevent the court from considering this information:

 We need your Help to Fund the Appeal